-Phase 2 Environmental Screening Level Numbers
+Phase 2 Environmental Screening Level

 Phase 2 Environmental Screening Level Numbers are comparative concentrations of chemicals in soil or soil-gas, which represent a threshold for human health concern.
 In a Phase 2 Environmental Site Assessment, these numbers are tools to compare directly with the contaminant detection on site.
-And as a result, a practical risk assessment decision is made.
+As a result, a practical risk assessment decision is made.
 Environmental screening level numbers can vary, depending on jurisdiction and degree of regulatory oversight.
-For example, in San Francisco, California,ESLs” are the applicable Phase 2 environmental screening level.
-Furthermore, screening levels have the tendency to evolve over time, as ongoing research programs develop more data.
-Updated March 26, 2021.
+For example, in San Francisco, California, “ESLs” are the applicable Phase 2 environmental screening level.
+Furthermore, screening levels tend to evolve, as ongoing research programs develop more data.
+Updated April 9, 2024.

 Commercial Real Estate vs. Residential Land-Use

-In an effort to provide context for Phase 2 ESA results relative to a site’s land-use, Phase 2 Environmental Screening Level Numbers apply for residential and commercial purposes.
+In an effort to provide context for Phase 2 ESA results relative to a site’s land use, Phase 2 Environmental Screening Level Numbers apply for residential and commercial purposes.
 For instance, there is a lower anticipation of exposure to subsurface vapors at commercial properties.
 This is because occupants are nominally present approximately 40 hours a week.
 Thus, commercial environmental screening levels tend to have a higher threshold limit.
 On the other hand, there is a higher anticipation of exposure to toxic vapors at residential properties.
-And this is because occupants are nominally present 168 hours a week.
+This is because occupants are nominally present 168 hours a week.
 As a result, residential screening levels tend to be more conservative and have a lower threshold limit.

-During a Phase 2 ESA, if the existing development includes residential land-use, it is most-appropriate to primarily compare results to residential screening levels, and secondarily to commercial screening levels.
+During a Phase 2 ESA, if the existing development includes residential land use, it is most appropriate to primarily compare results to residential screening levels, and secondarily to commercial screening levels.

 DTSC-H.E.R.O Note 3 Screening Levels